PabloETSI/SpaceApps_Sevillhack/README.md

 ![NN Predictions](./NN2023.gif)

-+ The file NN.py contains the code to train an artifitial neural network to predict the future electromagnetic field.
++ The file *NN.py* contains the code to train an artifitial neural network to predict the future electromagnetic field.

-+ In order to run the code the files "dsc_fc_summed_spectra_2017_v01.csv" and "dsc_fc_summed_spectra_2023_v01.csv" from https://www.spaceappschallenge.org/develop-the-oracle-of-dscovr-experimental-data-repository/ should be in the same folder as NN.py.
++ In order to run the code the files "dsc_fc_summed_spectra_2017_v01.csv" and "dsc_fc_summed_spectra_2023_v01.csv" from https://www.spaceappschallenge.org/develop-the-oracle-of-dscovr-experimental-data-repository/ should be in the same folder as *NN.py*.

++ File *plotter5.py* was used to read and visualize the raw data from DSCOVR
++ File *sumaKp_satelite.py* is the (temporary) code used to load Kp (K-index) averaged from Earth's observatories along with DSCOVR data.